 The best way to overcome an addiction disorder is to receive treatment at a rehab center.
 In fact, people who undergo rehab are significantly more likely to achieve sobriety and stay sober long-term than people who attempt recovery without professional help.
 Fortunately, Baptists have many options for rehab programs that draw inspiration from Christian doctrine and practice.
 Throughout the United States and in other countries, many rehab centers offers Christian recovery programs.
 These programs involve prayer, Bible-focused relapse prevention training, church services, and fellowship with other Christians in recovery.
 Some rehab centers also follow Christian 12-step programs.

 Faith-based rehab will involve supervised detox, inpatient and outpatient therapy, and medication.
 While these features of rehab are not specifically Christian, a faith-based rehab program will undertake them with a Christian approach.
 For Baptists in rehab, modern recovery methods with a Christ-centered philosophy can make a tremendous difference.
 Many Baptists who have undergone faith-based rehab say the experience reaffirmed their convictions and helped them form a stronger bond with Jesus.
 Rehab can be a challenging experience, but Christian rehab can help Baptists stay grounded in their faith and connected to the church as they set aside drugs and alcohol once and for all.

 What Kinds of Addiction Can a Baptist Rehab Program Treat?

 A recovery program with a Christian perspective can offer effective treatment for many types of addiction disorders.
 Some examples of substance and behavioral addictions that Baptist Christians can overcome through faith-based rehab include:

 Ready to get help?

 Find Baptist Drug and Alcohol Rehab Today

 If you are a Baptist and you’re struggling with any form of addiction, today is the day to get help.
-Please contact a dedicated recovery specialist today to learn more about rehab and find out which faith-based rehab center is right for you.
+Please contact a dedicated recovery provider today to learn more about rehab and find out which faith-based rehab center is right for you.
 It is possible for you to recover from addiction, especially with treatment by and for Baptists.